nanmon/use-adjust-state/README.md

 	const [selection, setSelection] = useState(null);

-	// Better: Adjust the state while rendering useAdjustStateWhenPropChanges(() => {
+	// Better: Adjust the state while rendering useAdjustState(() => {
 		setSelection(null);
 	}, [items]);
 	// ...
 }
 ```

-Just change your useEffect for useAdjustStateWhenPropChanges and you're all set!
+Just change your useEffect for useAdjustState and you're all set!
 If you compare the first code snipet with the useEffect and this one you can see that the hook name is the only difference

 ## Differences to useEffect